You are here

 The school board shall adopt an original budget at a school board meeting scheduled after the public hearing and no later than the meeting in which the school district sets the amount of the tax levy under Wis Stat § 120.12.
 The adopted school board approved annual school district budget is commonly referred to as the legally adopted original budget.

-Step #5 - Setting of the Levy and a Sufficient Tax Amount Requirements
+Step #5 - Set the Levy and a Sufficient Tax Amount

 Wis Stat § 120.12(3)(a) and (c) require that on or before November 1, a school board must determine if the tax voted at the annual meeting is sufficient to operate and maintain the schools for the school year.
-If the amount so determined is not sufficient, the school board shall raise the tax, while the board may lower the tax if the amount so determined exceeds requirements.
+If the amount so determined is not sufficient, the school board shall raise the tax.
+The board may lower the tax if the amount so determined exceeds requirements.
 The tax levy shall not exceed limits established by Wis Stat § 121.91.

 The taxes levied must be certified to municipalities on or before November 10: